 The receipt of approximately \$56.4 million as a result of the termination was recorded as a reduction of the asset values of the derivatives amounting to \$188.7 million and a reduction of the financing component (debt host) of the Terminated Swaps amounting to \$131.3 million.
 At the time of the termination of the Terminated Swaps, there was approximately \$180.4 million of unrealized gains recorded in accumulated other comprehensive income (loss) related to these Terminated Swaps.
 This amount will be amortized as a reduction of interest expense through the remaining term of the swaps unless it becomes probable that the cash flows originally hedged will not occur, in which case the proportionate amount of the gain will be recorded as a reduction to interest expense at that time.
-In addition, the liability amount of \$6.8 million for the Re-designated Swaps, unless it becomes probable that the cash flows originally hedged will not occur, in which case the proportionate Swaps, unless it becomes probable that the cash flows originally hedged will not occur, in which case the remaining term of the Re-designated Swaps, unless it becomes probable that the cash flows originally hedged will not occur, in which case the proportionate amount of the Re-designated Swaps, unless it becomes probable that the cash flows originally hedged will not occur, in which case the proportionate amount of the loss will be recorded to interest expense at that time.
+In addition, the liability amount of \$6.8 million for the Re-designated Swaps at the re-designation date will be amortized as a reduction of interest expense throughout the remaining term of the Re-designated Swaps, unless it becomes probable that the cash flows originally hedged will not occur, in which case the proportionate amount of the loss will be recorded to interest expense at that time.